SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ![](./images/image27.png)

-Tab based layout helps reducing the need for scrolling the page in case of many object page sections.<br>
+Tab based layout helps reducing the need for scrolling the page in case of many object page sections.\
 In the sample scenario there are currently only 2 content sections, so you can switch back to page based section layout.

 ## Summary